 L-systems

 In 1968, the Hungarian theoretical biologist Aristid Lindenmayer developed geometrical patterns aimed at describing the growth process of plants.
 In painting software, this mathematical framework is used to create patterns of lines, shapes and color.
 L-systems can also be used to generate self-similar fractals like the Mandelbrot set.
-The method is computer-executed, a process of construction.
+The method is computer-executed, the result a process of construction.
 The artist is able to originate the image, adapt the rules and determine the final result.

 Images created with L-systems software in a process of construction: